 Scenario 3: If 72 hours are canceled—a very common canceled shift policy of one shift per two weeks:

 |(468 hours – 72 hours = 396 hours) x $38 = $15,048||468 hours X $36 = $16,848*|

-*You would have been better by $1,800 with Agency B since the hospital exercised their right to cancel 72 hours.
+*You would have been better by $1,800 with Agency B since the hospital exercised its right to cancel within 72 hours.

 The Gypsy Nurse Summary: Smarter Choices Add Up to More Money

 Many agencies promote a travel nurse guaranteed pay, guaranteed minimum pay, or guaranteed hours in a contract.
 However, the terms of these promises can vary considerably—and whether intentional or not—mislead travel nurses with regard to pay.